kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 The coalesce() function returns a copy of its first non-NULL argument, or NULL if all arguments are NULL.
 Coalesce() must have at least 2 arguments.

-### error(_statement_)
+### error(_X_)

-The error function raises an exception, and causes the SQL statement to fail.
+The error function raises an exception, and causes the SQL statement X to fail.
 It takes a string that will be returned to the user in the query result.

 ### format(_FORMAT,..._)